Please enter your name, email and zip code below to sign up!

 We provide clean, safe shelter for survivors in our worship and service centers, as well as in local churches, schools and other temporary facilities.
 When the best option is a short-term hotel stay, we cover the bill.
 Individuals and families can rest and be cared for as they figure out their next steps.

-During the Flood of 2019, The Salvation Army of Omaha opened three Disaster Resource Centers, distributed more than 100,000 supplies and offered financial assistance to those who needed help.
+During the Flood of 2019, The Salvation Army of Omaha opened three Disaster Resource Centers, distributed more than 100,000 items such as flood-relief kits and offered financial assistance to those who needed help.
 We help meet the physical needs of people who have lost virtually everything by providing clothing, personal hygiene items, household goods and more.
 We also aid the cleanup and long-term restoration process by distributing cleanup kits and supplies, coordinating volunteer rebuilding teams and establishing warehouses for the distribution of material goods.

 Many who have been impacted by a disaster are comforted by prayer and spiritual counseling.
 Others simply need someone to listen.
 Our officers – most of whom are ordained clergy - offer a "ministry of presence" and are a source of solace and hope for those reeling from a tragedy.
 "If I was feeling desperate, confused or uneasy, there was always someone smiling there," said flood survivor Lisa Widman-Lemus, recalling her experience at The Salvation Army’s Disaster Resource Center in Bellevue.